 Weight 4.1g (x2)

-Those of you who hate the feeling of silicone or memory foam burrowing into your ears will be delighted to learn Sony has deliberately designed the LinkBuds to not do this.
+Those of you who hate the feeling of silicone or memory foam burrowing into your ears will be delighted to learn Sony has deliberately designed the LinkBuds to not do this (though the newer LinkBuds S have returned to that conventional design).
 Quite the opposite, in fact.
 Sony wants you to be able to hear the outside world instead of isolating yourself from it – which is also the main reason there’s no noise cancelling (ANC) present.

 Given there’s a lot going on with the design, it’s impressive that the LinkBuds are actually so small.
 They make something like a pair of Bose QuietComfort Earbuds look positively huge.
 Sony claims they use 51 per cent less volume than their own highly rated WF-1000XM4 headphones.
 They’re 44 per cent lighter, too – something you really notice when one is sat in the palm of your hand.